Zombies

 mist.

-heads that lurk about in barns and other farmland.
-In that sense, you can
+horse head that lurks about within barns and other farmland.
+In that sense,

-be sure that they'll be traveling in packs.
-If you manage to wake one up from
+you can be sure that they'll be traveling in packs.
+If you manage to wake

 This is a guillotine-victim